 Parks and Greenways Master Plan

-Metro Parks and Recreation has released the new 2017 Master Plan.
+In 2017 Metro Parks and Recreation released their updated Master Plan.
 “Plan to Play” tells the story of what is needed to help the park and greenways system grow and thrive in the coming years.
 For more information, visit the plan to play website.

 As of 2017, Nashville has 86 miles of greenway trails (including paved, off-street and multi-use trails), plus over 150 miles of primitive and paved trails in local parks.
 About 5 new miles of greenways have already received funding and are in the design or construction phase, with more miles of greenway targeted for completion over the next several years.